anissen/cosy/wishlist.md

 - [ ] Improve readme/documentation
 - [ ] Compile-time error if a variable is marked as `mut` but is not reassigned
 - [ ] `break` keyword
+- [ ] A more convient way to handle a standard library
+- [ ] Replace `return _` with `return`.
+Look at how semicolons are handling in the original implementation.

 # Project wishlist
 - [ ] Enable null-safety feature for Haxe